wozprzemek/Hotel_App/README.md

 # Hotel_App

-# Frontend - Get Started

-1. Delete the node_modules directory from /src/frontent
+# Running the client

-2. Run in /src/frontend:
+1. Install the dependencies in /src/frontend:

-`npm install `

-3. Run the project from the /src/frontend directory:

-`npm run serve`

-----------OR-----------

-1. Set up vue with the following commands (use them within the /src/frontend direcotry!!!!):

-`sudo apt install npm`

-`npm install vue@next`

-`npm install -D @vue/compiler-sfc`

-`npm install @vue/cli`
+`npm install`

-`npm install ag-grid-vue3 ag-grid-community vue-class-component@next`

 2. Run the project from the /src/frontend directory:

 `npm run serve`

+# Running the backend

+Run the Java project (SpringVueApplication class) using the IDE of choice (for now).

+# Usage

+Open the url displayed after running the `npm run serve` command (typically `http://localhost:3000`).

+## Client panel
+The default view at `localhost:port` is the client panel.

+## Admin panel
+Go to `localhost:port/admin` to login.
+Default credentials: `login: admin` `password: admin`.
+You will be directed to the main admin panel.